Executive Resume Strategy – Storytelling Basics

-Because writing a resume is just like writing a story – a career story.
-And good stories strategically weave together the right facts.
+If you are trying to unearth great content for your executive resume, go back to the basics of information gathering and good storytelling.
+Writing a resume is just like writing a story – a career story, and good stories strategically weave together the right facts.

 Consider the 5 Ws and the 1 H: Who, What, Where, When, How, and Why.

 Maybe in your past position, you were tasked with creating a sales solution.
 Instead of just listing this fact in your resume: “Created a sales solution”….. flesh it out to help build a more robust story of value:

 Directed the team of sales representatives to create and implement a multi-national sales solution.